Nuckerr/KitPvPPlus-docs/articles/plugin-api.md

     }
 ```

+!!! info
+    You can actually get playerdata of offline players, however if they have never joined the server they will
+    just have blank data

 ## Event Listeners
 The API usefully adds some bukkit events so you can run code when certain things happen